|C.V. Starr East Asian Library|

 Columbia University Libraries, C. V. Starr East Asian Library

 Item level inventory list created for Series I-III by a student worker, 2013.
-Finding aid created based on cataloging index cards and inventory list, 2020.
+Containers list created based on cataloging index cards and inventory list, 2020-2023.